alaurenson/Shantou-2018/README.md

 R: a programming language used for statistics and plotting data - we'll provide a basic intro.

 #### 2. [The Data, QC, Assembly](https://github.com/chazgoo/Shantou-2018/tree/master/Assembly)
-From raw sequence data to an assembled dataset, Trimming, QC, Assembly.
+From raw sequence data to an assembled dataset: Trimming, QC, Assembly.

 #### 3. [Identification: BLAST!](https://github.com/chazgoo/Shantou-2018/tree/master/Identification)
 What genes are being transcribed?
 Why S. Altschull is the most cited biologist ever.
+Black-box vs. manual operation.
 Preparing a BLAST database and running the software.

 #### 4. [Annotation: HMMs, ORFs, & Quantification](https://github.com/chazgoo/Shantou-2018/tree/master/Annotation)
 How do we identify open reading frames?
 How do we quantify expresison?
+Here we'll discuss how to start drawing biological inferences from our assembled data.

 #### 5. [Phylogenetics](https://github.com/chazgoo/Shantou-2018/tree/master/Phylogenetics)
 Species relationships vs. gene relationships: Orthologs, Paralogs, Xenologs.